 - Vehicle Creep: Trailer creep without control, may permit the lip of a dock leveler to become unsupported and create a hazardous gap between the transport vehicle and the dock.
 The movement caused when a transport vehicle away from the loading dock causes the transfer of momentum as an industrial truck decelerates when entering the vehicle and accelerates when exiting the vehicle.

-- Vertical Operating Range: The altitude’s range of the bottom of an RIG above the driveway engaged by the vehicle restraint.
+- Vertical Operating Range: The altitude range of the bottom of a RIG above the driveway engaged by the vehicle restraint.

-We have been selling, installing and servicing overhead door and loading dock products in the Central Jersey area since 1972 – for over 47 years.
+We have been selling, installing, and servicing overhead door and loading dock products in the Central Jersey area since 1972 – for over 50 years.

 We are conveniently located on Route 202 South at River Road in Branchburg, NJ.
 Call us today at 908-722-5785 or email us at firstname.lastname@example.org.